 - 1. TPMS symbol

 - 2. Rear tyre, identified

 - 3. Tyre pressure

+- 4. Tyre pressure warning light

-The tyre pressure at which the warning light illuminates is temperature compensated to 20°C but the numeric pressure display associated with it is not (see page 100).
+The tyre pressure at which the warning light illuminates is temperature compensated to 20°C but the numeric pressure display associated with it is not (see page 109).
 Even if the numeric display seems at or close to the standard tyre pressure when the warning light is on, a low tyre pressure is indicated and a puncture is the most likely cause.